plizeee/AutoJIT/README.md

 ## AutoJIT.applescript execution error: System Events got an error: Can't get window 1 of process "Xcode".
 Invalid index
 - This seems to happen when Xcode is not the active window.
 - This can probably be fixed fairly easily soon, but for now, just make sure Xcode is the active window when you run, if you get this error.

+## execution error: Can't make «class valL» of item 1 of {} into type text. (-1700) (1)
+- This likely means you don't have the correct tab selected in the left sidebar of Xcode.
+Make sure you have the tab icon that looks like a little spray can selected.
+- The selected tab should remain the same unless you change it, but I'll look into a way to automate this in the future.

 ## Phone cannot leave the app
 - This can usually be fixed by manually detaching the debugger from the app (Xcode > Debug > Detach from [process name])